Execute arbitrary JavaScript on the page

 validate:

-Execute JavaScript.
+Execute arbitrary JavaScript on the page.
 It is categorised as a Execute tool in the Chrome DevTools MCP Server, which means it can trigger actions or run processes.
 Use rate limits and argument validation.

 Add a rule in your Intercept YAML policy under the tools section for evaluate_script.
 You can allow, deny, rate-limit, or validate arguments.
 Then run Intercept as a proxy in front of the Chrome DevTools MCP server.